Kaylam60/SLAM-Based-Robot/index.md

 ![Dist vs vel](assets/lab7/graph.png)

 To calculate the drag(d) I first had to find the steady-state speed of our RC car.
 I did that by picking a part of the velocity array that didn't have extreme outliers and then finding the average speed( about 1230m/s).
 Assuming u=1, our drag was 1/average speed.
-For
+For mass(m) we have to find the change in time for our 90% rise time and divide by the natural log of 1-0.9.
+To find the rise time, I first found out what 90% of my average speed entailed and then traced it out on the graph. i found out that my rise time was about 0.9 seconds.
+The values for d and m are below:

 ![Actual Valuesl](assets/lab7/dmvalues.png)

+Next

 ![ABC vals](assets/lab7/ABC.png)